Guide: How to Pay for Long-Term Care

 Our parent company, Genworth, created a comprehensive, easy-to-use tool that calculates the costs of long-term care across the United States.
 Since 2004, they’ve tracked the cost of long-term care services nationwide; the annual results of these surveys are built into their Cost of Care Calculator to accurately project what costs look like today, as well as predict what they’ll look like in the future.
 Neat, right?

-Note: For each example below, we’ll assume the national monthly median cost (before insurance, Medicaid, or Medicare) predicted for 2024 based on an inflation rate of 3%; please remember that costs vary significantly based on where you live and how much care per week you need.
+Note: For each example below, we’ll assume the national monthly median cost (before insurance, Medicaid, or Medicare) predicted for 2024 based on an inflation rate of 5%.
+The costs for home maker and home health aide services are estimated at 44 hours per week; please remember that costs vary significantly based on where you live and how much care per week you need.
 For more area-specific results, you can type your ZIP code and desired year into the tool.

 National Monthly Median Cost, 2024: